minio/docs/source/design.rst

 Description List Title 1
   This is the description body for this title.

+  Another paragraph in this definition list

 Description List Title 2
   This is the description body for this title.

+  Another paragraph in this definition list

 Description List Title 3
   This is the description body for this title.

+  Another paragraph in this definition list

 Reference Definition
 --------------------